 Save water and money by making small, easy changes at home!
-These devices are often available from your water provider upon request, or can be purchased from most home and garden stores, many online retailers, and hardware stores.
+Water Conservation devices are often available from your water provider for free.
+You can also buy them from home and garden stores, online retailers, and hardware stores.

 Outdoor Water Conservation

-Watering gauges are small cup-like devices that can be used to measure the amount of water that your sprinkler uses over a given time.
-Once you know this, you can set a watering schedule that delivers the right amount of water to keep your landscape healthy and vibrant without overwatering!
+Watering gauges are small cups that you place in your lawn to measure the amount of water that your sprinklers use.
+Once you know this, you can set a watering schedule to help you water the right amount all summer.
+Learn how to measure your sprinklers' water use with watering gauges.

 Shut-Off Hose Nozzle